 “Look, I -” you’re about to make one finally attempt at escape when something cold and solid hits the back of your legs – hard.
 You catch a fleeting glimpse of a worried expression flash over Sokka’s face and see him reach out a hand to catch you – too late.
 You keel over backwards, arms flailing, fingers grasping at the air for some non-existent handhold.
 You have just enough time to panic before a wall of cold water envelopes you as you come crashing down.

 Your hands meet the cool tile bottom of the fountain, and after a few seconds you manage to push your head back above the surface of the water.
-At first the only sounds are the quite trickling of the fountain and your gasping breath as you cough up the water in your lungs.
+At first the only sounds are the quiet trickling of the fountain and your gasping breath as you cough up the water in your lungs.

 After a minute you manage to look up through your wet bangs, now plastered to your face.
 You meet Sokka’s eyes and something inside him seems to snap.
 In an instant, his worried expression contorts and cracks into what is just about the widest smile you’ve ever seen, accompanied by raucous, uncontrolled laughter.
 He’s doubled over with it, hands on his knees and tears streaming down his face.
 It’s that too-high, too-loud kind of laugh.
 That chest-aching, gut-wrenching kind.
 That bad joke that’s only funny in the middle of the night when you’re tired and out of your head kind.
 And it should make you angry.
 Because he’s laughing at you.
 If it were anyone else, you realize, it would.
 But Sokka’s laugh is like lilting music in your ears.
 His smile like a soothing balm on an angry wound.
 And you can’t get enough of it.